DSP ALGORITHMS has a long history providing reliable acoustic echo cancellation solutions. Our

 the performance is unprecedented and the possibilities are unlimited.
 Not only that,

-you also get a professional-quality device at a consumer-grade price.
-You can now order
+you also get a professional quality device at a consumer grade price.

 THE NEUTRINO A1608-AEC, NEUTRINO A1608-AEC-N, Uno U1608-AEC, and Uno U1608-AEC-N FROM XILICA AUDIO DESIGN:

 The Neutrino AEC and Uno AEC versions of Xilica products allow you to use the AEC on the first 8 inputs of the possible

 16 inputs.
 The 1608-AEC-N Models provide AEC as well as Dante enabled network audio.

 Acoustic echo is generated whenever an application plays sound to a loudspeaker and at the same time records sound from a microphone located in the same listening space.